mhdavis/computer-science/cs_concepts/concepts.md

 The two major steps in compilation are **Lexing** and **Parsing**.

+_Fun Fact: Grace Hopper was the first programmer to write a compiler!_

 ##### Lexical Analysis (a.k.a.
 Lexing)

 The process in which a compiler's lexer takes a series of characters and converts them into tokens which can then be interpreted by a language parser.